cannatoshi/simplex-smb-xftp-via-tor-on-rpi-hardened/README.md

 │   │         (Private Message Routing Pool)              │   │
 │   │                                                     │   │
 │   │   Each server = unique .onion address               │   │
+│   │   Addresses known ONLY to your group                │   │
 │   │   Traffic distributed across all instances          │   │
-│   │   No single point of metadata correlation           │   │
 │   └─────────────────────────────────────────────────────┘   │
 │                                                             │
 │   ┌─────────────────────────────────────────────────────┐   │